ElektraInitiative/libelektra/doc/help/kdb-check.md

    Warning on opening the key database.

  * Bit 2:
-   Error on opening th ekey database.
+   Error on opening the key database.

  * Bit 3:
    Warning on getting the value of a key.